-A live remote private applicator training session was conducted via Skype at the Clark County Extension office.
-Remote training was given on a trail basis to explore options to provide training to underserved areas.
-The training session had 105 attendees.
+Two live remote private applicator training session were conducted via Skype.
+Remote training was given on a trial basis to explore options to provide training to underserved areas.
+The training sessions had a combined 137 attendees.
 Feedback from the attendees was positive.